5 /5

 5

-The average price of Cello lessons in New York is $62.
+The average cost of cello lessons in New York is around $63/h.

 Music is everywhere in New York City.
 It's an excellent place for students of all ages to learn the cello or get better at it.
 From local programs to world-class stages, you can discover teachers and tutors with years of teaching and performance experience to help you.
 From complete beginners learning how to hold the instrument to adults returning after years away, there's somebody for everyone.